Step one of seven

 A BEAM study examines the incentives and constraints to adaptive programming across the donor-implementer relationship – and how the behaviour that results influences market systems programming.

-The road to adaptive management: knowledge, leadership, culture and rules
+The road to adaptive management

 For adaptive management to work well, invest in:

 - Structures: prioritise learning and flexibility and embrace higher levels of risk and uncertainty

 - Culture: strong analytical skills and the confidence and creativity to make decisions quickly and responsibly

 - Processes: adopt new tools and processes, such as management, recruitment, analysis, communications, M&E, and financial systems that prioritise flexibility.

 Guidance on how organisations and programmes can be better at adapting.

 What does adaptive management mean in practice?